Applying for an Indiana State Historical Marker

 - IHB performs much of the final research required for the marker; however, the applicant must provide reliable, locally-available primary source materials in a timely fashion.
 A successful marker application involves collaboration between the IHB and marker applicants.

-- The IHB, along with many historical organizations throughout the nation, is commemorating the 200th anniversary of the War of 1812 (2011-2014) and the 150th anniversary of the Civil War (2011- 2015).
-Two of the IHB priorities are marker topics that relate in some way to Indiana’s relationship to the War of 1812 or the Civil War.
+- The IHB, along with many historical organizations throughout the nation, is commemorating the 200th anniversary of the War of 1812 (2011-2014), the 150th anniversary of the Civil War (2011- 2015), and the 100th anniversary of WWI (1914-1918).
+Three of the IHB priorities are marker topics that relate in some way to Indiana’s relationship to these conflicts.

-- The IHB is also giving priority to topics relating to the history in Indiana of African Americans, American Indians, and women.
+- The IHB is also giving priority to topics relating to the history in Indiana of African Americans, American Indians, women, and other minority groups.
 These subject areas have been given priority for a variety of reasons:

 - their histories are not equitably represented in the current collection of Indiana State Historical Markers,